-If you are constantly working at the office without taking any breaks, or without engaging in activities which you truly love, you’re certain to notice the quality of your work degrades sooner or later.
-A hobby works as a tranquilizer and keeps the creative instinct of your brain alive.
+If you are constantly working in the office without taking any breaks, or without engaging in activities which you truly love, you will certainly notice that the quality of your work starts degrading sooner or later.
+A hobby works as a tranquillizer and keeps the creative instinct of your brain alive.
 It recharges your spirit and enhances the ability to relax.

-For those of you complaining that you don’t get time for anything except work, schedule your week.
-You can fix time slots and days on which you will be devoting some of your time to your hobby.
+For those of you complaining that you don’t get time for anything except work, you can try scheduling your weekly timetable.
+You can fix time slots and days on which you will be devoting some of your time for pursuing your hobby.
 For example, if you like playing badminton, you can spare an hour or two in the morning or at night.
 Pay a visit to the nearby sports complex twice or thrice a week.
 These are little things that make a big difference in your personal as well as professional lives in the long-run.

 3. Hobbies ‘May’ Act as Resume Builders

-Mentioning ‘May’ in the above line has a purpose to serve.
-To many of us, including all of our hobbies for resume might sound like a good plan.
-Realty has a different story to tell.
-Include just those hobbies which are relevant to the job you’re applying for.
+Mentioning ‘may’ in the above line has a purpose to serve.
+To many of us, including all of our hobbies in a resume might sound like a good plan.
+But reality has a different story to tell.
+You should only include those hobbies which are relevant to the job you’re applying for.
 Chances of getting through improve significantly if the interviewer finds your hobbies aligned well with the job and company profile.
 Of course, he or she will contemplate you inside out to know if you’re really good at that particular thing or if you just mentioned it to make your resume look good.
 So be really careful with whatever you write in your resume.

 5. Promotion and Development